Nationals ready to take the field in defense of title

 “We definitely feel a connection with the fans so we’re really going to miss them and we’ll be thinking about them.
 We’ll be pumping in crowd noise to try to make up the difference,” reliever Sean Doolittle said.

 “I think opening day, like I said, we’ve got that patch on our uniform sleeve that says world champs.
-Going out there to start to defend our championship is something we’ve been looking forward to since the end of October,” he said.
+Going out there to start to defend our championship is something we’ve been looking forward to since the end of October,” he added.

 The Nationals also say a Black Lives Matter stencil will appear on the pitcher’s mound during games on opening weekend.